 Succeeding Dr. Rogers was Martin M. Cummings, MD, a scientist, educator and administrator, appointed in 1963.
-In the two decades under his guidance, the library assumed new responsibilities in a number of areas: a grants program, audiovisual facilities, research and development, specialized toxicology information services and the introduction of a national online information retrieval network (MEDLINE).
-Dr. Cummings retired in late 1983, and in May 1984, Donald A.B.
-Lindberg, MD, was named by the Secretary of Health and Human Services to succeed him.
+In the two decades under his guidance, the library assumed new responsibilities in a number of areas: a grants program; audiovisual facilities; research and development; specialized toxicology information services; and the introduction of a national online information retrieval network (MEDLINE).
+Dr. Cummings retired in 1983, and in 1984, Donald A.B.
+Lindberg, MD, was named to succeed him.

-The NLM's organizational structure consists of an office of the director and six major operating components.
+The NLM organizational structure consists of an office of the director and six major operating components.
 The office of the director includes all the centralized management functions: planning, personnel, budget, contracting, purchasing, public communications and equal employment opportunity.
 The director is assisted by a deputy director, a deputy director for research and education, an associate director for health information programs development, an assistant director for policy and legislation, and an executive officer.
 There are three assistant directors in the specialized areas of health services research information, high performance computing and communications and applied informatics.

 - Extramural Programs (grant administration);

-- Office of Computer and Communications Systems.
+- Office of Computer and Communications Systems;

 The Library publishes National Library of Medicine Programs and Services, an annual compilation of information about the NLM.